JoetechDev/terraform-projects/README.md

+## Terraform
+A linode k8s cluster using Terraform

 ## Linode Kubernetes Engine

-Linode Kubernetes Engine ([LKE](https://www.linode.com/docs/guides/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/)) is the managed K8s solution provided by Linode.
+Linode Kubernetes Engine is the managed K8s solution provided by Linode.

 This is a managed kubernetes cluster with default 3 nodes & type = "g6-standard-4"